Variation of Kahler-Einstein metrics with mixed singularities: Surjectivity of the Albanese map

-\begin{proof}[The proof of Theorem \ref{alb}] Firstly, we note that we may assume the generic fiber of the Albanese map is connected, otherwise, we can pass to the stein factorization of the Albanese map $X\to Y_{stein}\to Alb(X)$.
-The argument below will show the surjectivity of $X\to Y_{stein}$ (here we also use the fact that $\kappa(Y_{stein})\geq\kappa(Alb(X))$ by \cite[Theorem 6.10]{Ueno}), hence the Albanese map is also surjective.
-So from now on, we assume the generic fiber of Albanese map is already connected.
+\begin{proof}[The proof of Theorem \ref{alb}] Firstly, we assume that the generic fiber of the Albanese map is connected.
 We follow the approach of Păun in \cite{Paun}.
 We first consider a desingularization \(\widehat{Y}\) of the image \(\alpha_X(X)\).
-Let \(\overline{X}\) be the fiber product of \(X\) and \(\widehat{Y}\) over \(Y := \alpha_X(X)\).
-This variety \(\overline{X}\) may be singular, but its singular locus projects onto an analytic subset of \(X\) of codimension at least \(2\).
+Let \(\overline{X}\) be the fiber product of \(X\) and \(\widehat{Y}\) over \(Y := \alpha_X(X)\). \(\overline{X}\) may be singular, but its singular locus projects onto an analytic subset of \(X\) of codimension at least \(2\).
 This can be seen, for instance, by considering the rational map \(X \dashrightarrow \widehat{Y}\) obtained by composing the inverse of the resolution map \(\pi_Y\colon \widehat{Y} \to Y\) with the Albanese map \(\alpha_X\).
 This rational map is defined outside a set of codimension at least \(2\), and \(\overline{X}\) is smooth at each point lying over this regular locus.